darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 This project successfully demonstrated a systematic approach to fine-tuning various state-of-the-art vision models for the CUB-200 bird species classification task.
 The `SwinV2-Large-89` model emerged as the top performer, achieving an impressive 89.18% accuracy on the validation set.
 The results underscore the importance of model scale and the quality of pre-training data in achieving high performance on specialised computer vision tasks.

 For future work, several avenues could be explored to further improve performance:
--   **Advanced Data Augmentation**: Implement more sophisticated augmentation techniques like Mixup or CutMix to enhance model robustness.
+-   **Advanced Training Techniques**: While not necessary to achieve the strong results in this project, performance could potentially be pushed further by exploring methods like self-supervised learning on the target dataset before fine-tuning.
--   **Hyperparameter Optimisation**: Conduct a more exhaustive hyperparameter search using automated tools like Optuna to find the optimal configuration for the best-performing models.
+-   **Ensemble Methods**: Combining predictions from the top-performing models (e.g., `SwinV2-Large` and `Swin-Transformer`) could lead to a more robust final model.
--   **Addressing Class Imbalance**: Experiment with techniques such as weighted loss functions or oversampling methods (e.g., SMOTE) to mitigate the slight class imbalance in the dataset.
+-   **Hyperparameter Optimisation**: Conduct a more exhaustive hyperparameter search using automated tools like Optuna, particularly for the top-performing models.
--   **Ensemble Methods**: Combine predictions from the top-performing models to potentially boost accuracy and generalisation.
+-   **Addressing Class Imbalance**: Although the imbalance was slight, experimenting with techniques such as weighted loss functions or oversampling methods (e.g., SMOTE) could yield further gains.